pret/pokeyellow/README.md

 # Pokémon Yellow

 This is not a buildable disassembly of Pokémon Yellow.
-This is here as an incomplete documentation of Yellow differences.
+This is here as a (currently incomplete) documentation of Yellow differences.
 For a buildable disassembly (with uses of incbins), refer to [here].

 Expect this to be completed in 3000 years.